-How to generate UUIDs in TypeScript
+How to generate UUID in TypeScript

-Generating UUIDs with the Crypto module
+Generating UUID with the Crypto module

-One way to generate UUIDs in TypeScript is to use the built-in Crypto module.
+One way to generate UUID in TypeScript is to use the built-in Crypto module.
 Starting from Node.js version 14.17.0, the Crypto module includes a new method called crypto.randomUUID().
 This method can be used to generate a Version 4 UUID directly.
 Here is an example:

 import crypto from 'crypto';